DNN-Connect/razor-blade/docs/htmltags.tag.md

 2. more instructions for doing specific things
 3. advanced API for special stuff

+To see this in action with many examples, visit the [RazorBlade Tutorials](https://2sxc.org/dnn-tutorials/en/razor/blade/home) on [2sxc.org](https://2sxc.org/).

-## Quick-Reference: `Tag` Methods with Chaining
+## Quick-Reference: Fluent `Tag` Methods with Chaining

 All these methods below change the object, and return the object itself again.
-This allows chaining them together, like `myImg.Id("someId").Class("float-right").`
+This fluent-API allows chaining them together, like `myImg.Id("someId").Class("float-right").`

 ### Modifying Tag Attributes